piotrkulpinski/css-style-guides/README.md

 .selector-permalink {}
 ```

-Those classes have lower specificity, more meaningful selectors, and are component-based.
+Those classes have lower specificity, more meaningful selectors, and are module-based.

 #### BEM nesting with `&`